-- Notes: 1.
-Parcels in rural areas with no access to public water and/or wastewater services are subject to minimum parcel sizes for new building permits that are established by the Special Building ("B") overlay zone, see Section 8-2.906(b). - 2.
-The yard abutting a County road is considered the front yard.
+Notes: 1.
+Parcels in rural areas with no access to public water and/or wastewater services are subject to a 2.0 acre minimum parcel sizes for new building permits, see Section 8-2.1002(a).

+- 2. The yard abutting a County road is considered the front yard.
 Properties abutting a major arterial require a 30-foot front yard setback, as measured from the edge of road right-of-way. - 3.
 Appropriate findings for discretionary projects, and ministerial residential projects, located within the floodplain are required, see Section 8-2.306(ae).
 Structures built in the 100-year flood plain to comply with FEMA and local requirements will be measured from the top of the bottom floor, which may include a basement, crawlspace, or enclosed floor.